-Frederick Lowe (24/2/1889-1968) was the second son of Thomas and Sarah Jane Lowe, the village midwife.
-He ran Woodlands Garage on the main road in Pant.
+Frederick Lowe (24/2/1889-1968) was the second son out of the seven children of Thomas and Sarah Jane Lowe, the village midwife.
+He was brought up in the Gin House in Pant.
+In 1911 he was recorded living with his parents in Pant, and working as a signal porter on the Cambrian railway.
+Later he ran Woodlands Garage on the main road in Pant.
 During World War 2 he worked at engine manufacturers Coventry Climax, who were evacuated to Oswestry in 1941. (more information awaited)

 Captain Henry William Eyton Leslie MC (1892-1961) was a grandson of choral musician Henry Leslie of Bryn Tanat Hall in Llansantffraid.
 With a distinguished WW1 service record, he was very much the initial impetus behind the memorial project although his connection to Pant is unclear.
 His war record included service in Egypt and the Dardanelles in the 1st Hertfordshire Yeomanry from August 1914 to February 1919, and he was awarded both the Military Cross and mentions in despatches.
 He moved away from the area after the founding of the hall, becoming a managing director at Lloyds of London and travelling the world by ship.
 He was awarded the freedom of the City of London in 1920.
 Captain Leslie wrote to the committee in January 1960 resigning as a trustee due to distance and his age, by which time he had retired to Somerset.